 Interviews are generally scheduled from 9:00 a.m. to 5:00 p.m., Monday through Friday, with a noon to 1:00 p.m. lunch break.
 A few employers may request half-day schedules.
 Interviews are generally 20 or 30 minutes long, though some may be longer, depending upon the employer's preference.

-Your personal interview schedule will be available for viewing online by Monday, July 30, 2018.
+Your personal interview schedule will be available for viewing online by Monday, July 29, 2019.
 Hard copies of interview schedules will not be distributed; you must view your schedule online, and are responsible for knowing your schedule!
 If you do not show for an interview, you may risk forfeiting all of your interviews.
 Please note that interview schedules are subject to change up to 24 hours before the interview date.
-You are responsible for checking your interview schedule on Symplicity.
+You are responsible for checking your interview schedule in Symplicity.

 If you are selected for an interview with a Joint OCI employer, you will be notified by the employer, the CSO or another law school's career services staff (if another school is hosting).

 Resume Collect employers will most likely contact you directly to schedule interviews at their offices.
 In the rare case that a Resume Collect employer asks the CSO to assist in arranging interviews, we will e-mail you.
 Read your email daily!

 The official means of communication during Fall Recruiting is your Kentlaw email address.
 You should check your email daily for communications from our office.
 We will not call you with changes or updates (this includes interview time changes and additional or canceled interviews).

 Additions and changes to the Fall Recruiting Program will be announced in The Record and/or updated on Symplicity.
 Sometimes unforeseen circumstances require that an employer change their interviewer or room assignment.
 Therefore, you must check your email daily.